Documentation

 Forces paragraphs, paragraph styles, and tables to be read from left to right or from right to left based on user selection.

 Place cursor in paragraph.
 Select the Text Direction tool.
-InDesign will report the following information about the selected paragraph:
+InDesign will report information about the selected paragraph:

 • Paragraph Direction: Whether the current paragraph reads from left to right (LTR) or right to left (RTL).